Shadhujan/Bunona/README.md

 ## How to Play

 1. Visit the game link.
+2. Sign-up for the Game and Login.
-2. Follow the on-screen instructions to solve the number puzzle.
+3. Follow the on-screen instructions to solve the number puzzle.
-3. Use the Banana API to interact with the game.
+4. Use the Banana API to interact with the game.

 ## Technologies Used